Questions about HelloPrenup

 - Provisions that include illegal terms – Like all valid contracts, a prenuptial agreement cannot include any illegal terms or requirements.
 In other words, a spouse cannot be required to commit an illegal act in a prenuptial agreement.

-Provisions for child run from a previous relationship: A prenuptial agreement may be able to protect the property interests of children from previous relationships in case the spouse passes away.
+- Provisions for children from a previous relationship: A prenuptial agreement may be able to protect the property interests of children from previous relationships in case the spouse passes away.
 The spouse may wish to leave separate property to their children from prior relationships.
 This may be especially important if there’s a desire to preserve a family heirloom that is cherished by the lineal descendants.

 A prenuptial agreement can help you and your future spouse decide how you will support yourselves financially throughout your marriage, whether your assets will be considered separate property or marital property during the marriage, and what will happen if your marriage ever ends in divorce.
 A second marriage does face a greater risk factor for divorce than first marriages, with 67% resulting in divorce. so it’s important to take the necessary steps to plan for every scenario possible.
 If you’re remarrying, chances are that you have acquired more assets since your first marriage, making a prenup all the more relevant.